CS 112

 Notes:

-• There is more than one way to test if the computed dosage is a whole number.
+• There is more than one way to test if the computed cost is a whole number.
 You may want to consider using a type cast in some way.

-• Make sure that the format of your results matches the examples that we have shown above.
+• Make sure that the format of your results matches what we have shown above.
+In particular, you should have a dollar sign ($) immediately before the price and a period (.) immediately after it.

 5. Test your program on a variety of inputs to make sure that you don’t have any logic errors in your code.